nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 E.g.

     /execute as @a[tags=jump_bool] run give @s minecraft:apple 1
-This command gives an apple to all the players that jumped.
+This command gives an apple to all the players that jumped each time.

 These boolean tags check two types of actions: _Level_ and _Edge_. \
 _Level_ action tags == (keep tagged whenever) player is doing something\